-Small business planning applying the fundamentals of planning, organizing, leading, and controlling to the specific requirements of small business marketing, finance, production, and personnel.
+Small business planning to apply the fundamentals of planning, organizing, leading and controlling to the specific requirements of small business marketing, finance, production and personnel.
 Practical application and case study is emphasized.

-An introduction into the invention, design, and prototype processes leading to the launch of a new product.
-This includes the importance of new ideas and innovation within the organization with a focus on entrepreneurship, and a discussion of the strategies necessary for challenging innovative concepts and driving creativity throughout an organization.
+An introduction into the invention, design and prototype processes leading to the launch of a new product.
+This includes the importance of new ideas and innovation within the organization with a focus on entrepreneurship and a discussion of the strategies necessary for implementing innovative concepts and driving creativity throughout an organization.